epurpur/PythonDataViz/README.md

 Don't just ask questions right away.
 Odds are high that for widely used packages, like matplotlib, a question and answer already exists.
 It is good practice to use that (and upvote it) if you like the answer.

 If you do ask a question, make sure it is specific and reproducible.
-StackOverflow's purpose is to act as a reference, not as a forum to debate open ended questions such as "what is better, matplotlib or ggplot?".
+People will downvote you and moderators will close the question if it is vague, incoherent, not-reproducible, or not clear in some other way.
+StackOverflow's purpose is to act as a reference guide, not as a forum to debate open ended questions such as "what is better, matplotlib or ggplot?".
 Go on Reddit if you want to do that.